CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 ## Tentative Course Outline

-This will be updated with more detail the week before class starts on October 23rd.

 | Week | Topics |
 | :---: | -------- |
 | 1 | SIMnet, Windows 10, MS Office, and Creating and Editing Workbooks (Ch1) |